Tours FAQ

 If you need your passport sooner, make an appointment to go in person to the nearest US Passport Agency.
 You'll pay an additional expediting fee, plus overnight shipping both ways.
 In a last-minute emergency, call 877-480-2778 and speak to a customer-service representative.
 If you can prove that you must travel within two weeks (by showing evidence of a purchased airline ticket), you may be able to receive a passport in 24–72 hours.

-Yes.
-We require proof of COVID-19 vaccination to participate in any Rick Steves tour.
-There are currently no other shots required for travel in Europe or Turkey.
+There are currently no shots required for travel in Europe or Turkey.
 You should, however, be aware of the rules where you'll be traveling and check with your doctor to see if you're up to date with regular immunizations.

 We expect tour members to monitor their health and only travel if they're feeling well.
 However, getting sick while on tour can happen to anyone — and it can affect not just your trip, but your fellow tour members' trip, too.
 If you start to feel sick during your tour, notify your guide right away, so they can direct you to a local clinic or pharmacy for diagnosis and treatment.
-If anyone has a confirmed case of COVID-19, we will follow the requirements of the local health authorities.
+Also, if you're exhibiting symptoms of a contagious illness (such as cold, flu, covid, etc.), we require you to wear a N95/KN95 mask while on the bus or in other settings with your group.

 For advice on how to stay healthy while on tour, see Rick's article: Tips for Healthy, Happy Travels.